moby/moby/docs/reference/api/docker_remote_api_v1.23.md

 `POST /networks/(id)/disconnect`

-Disconnects a container from a network
+Disconnect a container from a network

 **Example request**: